Malagasy language: Classification

-Similarities between Malagasy and Malay had been established since the 17th century and Malagasy's relation with other Austronesian languages had already been noted by early scholars, such as the Dutch scholar Adriaan Reland in 1708.
+Similarities between Malagasy and Eastern Sumatran (Malay) had been observed since the 17th century and Malagasy's relation with other Austronesian languages had already been noted by early scholars, such as the Dutch scholar Adriaan Reland in 1708.

-Among all Austronesian languages, Dahl (1951) demonstrated that Malagasy and Ma'anyan – an East Barito language spoken in Central Kalimantan, Indonesia, on the island of Borneo – were particularly closely related.
-The language also has apparent influence from early Old Malay.
+Among all Austronesian languages, Dahl (1951) demonstrated that Malagasy and Maʼanyan Dayak – an East Barito language natively spoken in Central Kalimantan (Indonesia) on the island of Kalimantan – were particularly closely related.
 Furthermore, there appears to be a Bantu influence or substratum in Malagasy phonotactics (Dahl 1988).
-There are some Sanskrit loanwords in Malagasy, which are said to have been borrowed via Malay and Javanese.
+There are some Sanskrit loanwords in Malagasy, which are said to have been borrowed via Javanese (mainly).